What Is WOVR in QLD? Written-Off Selling Rules & How to Do a WOVI Check

 - They’ll inspect the vehicle and check the identity of key parts to prevent rebirthing.

-- You can’t just roll up—WOVI bookings are tightly managed.
+- You can’t just roll up as WOVI bookings are tightly managed.

-A WOVI is not the same as a roadworthy certificate - you’ll need both if you’re re-registering the car.
+A WOVI is not the same as a roadworthy certificate - you’ll need both for the car to be re-registered.

 Can You Sell a WOVR Car in QLD?

-You can sell it like any other car—but you must disclose that it’s been written off. - Unregistered Repairable Write-Off:
+You can sell it like any other car but you must disclose that it’s been written off.

-You can only sell for parts or scrap—it can’t ever be registered.
+You can only sell for parts or scrap and it can’t ever be registered.

-So yes, WOVR cars can be sold, but they’re a different beast entirely.
+So yes, WOVR cars can be sold, but expect a lower price and more difficulty.

 Can You Insure a Repairable Write-Off?